rafalh/rf-tools/v3d-tool/README.md

 Limitations
 -----------

+* Maximal number of vertices in a primitive is 5232.
+* Maximal number of indices in a primitive is 9232.
+* Maximal number of textures in a mesh is 7.
-All nodes with meshes attached are exported as submeshes in V3D.
+* All nodes with meshes attached are exported as submeshes in V3D.
-LOD (level of detail) is not supported.
+* LOD (level of detail) meshes is not supported.
-Only direct node transformations are applied to the mesh.
+* Only direct node transformations are applied to the mesh.
 Node hierarchy is completly ignored by this tool.
-Base color texture is used as diffuse map.
+* Base color texture is used as diffuse map.
 Other maps are not supported (V3D limitation).
-For emissive materials only maximal value (channel) of RGB factor is used (e.g. if emissive factor is #FF0000 resulting V3D will have full emission).
+* For emissive materials only maximal value (channel) of RGB factor is used (e.g. if emissive factor is #FF0000 resulting V3D will have full emission).
-Double sided material property is supported.
+* Double sided material property is supported.
 If not enabled back-face culling is used for V3D rendering.

 Building
 --------